 5. Use Styling Tweezers (Not Your Fingers)

 Styling tweezers are an important tool to have on hand for food styling.
 It allows you to move little pieces without disrupting the other pieces.
 I have this food styling kit on hand at my home studio which includes a variety of tweezers and special spoons for manipulating the ingredients.
 Having a food styling kit on hand (or just some styling tweezers) will help you be much more precise and careful.

-I always say the real secret to awesome photography is PRACTICE – no matter what you’re shooting.
-I have struggled with styling sandwiches by myself for a long time and they rarely make it on my blog because of it.
-This sandwich is far from perfect, but it was good for me to practice and share some tips with the food photographers out there who don’t have a food stylist to partner up with.
+I always say the real secret to awesome food photography is PRACTICE – no matter what you’re shooting.
+I have struggled with sandwiches for a long time and they rarely make it on my blog because of it.
+But, I hope these food styling tips for sandwiches provide some guidance to help.
+This sandwich is far from perfect, but it was good for me to practice and share the tips that helped me.

 Garden Greens Sandwich with Green Goddess Dressing

 - 3 tablespoons dairy free greek yogurt

 - Salt and fresh ground pepper to taste

 - 1 tablespoon sugar

 - To prep the dressing, mix the dressing ingredients together in a bowl and set aside.